Shopify/polaris/UNRELEASED.md

 - Move to use sewing-kit for test running, updating to Jest 23 in the process.
 This gives us working sourcemaps for code coverage
 - Improved accessibility testing checklist
 - Updated development node environment to 8.12.0
-- Added shopify/jest plugin to eslint config.
+- Added shopify/jest plugin to eslint config

 #### Open development